-The Intensive English Program (IEP) is an international community of English language learners for international students (F1s), aupairs (J1s), and residents preparing to enter American colleges or universities.
-The IEP offers two 16-week semesters each year for F1 students.
-Each semester consists of 20 hours per week total instruction time in four subject areas: grammar, reading, writing, and speaking/listening/ pronunciation.
-Academic English skills, TOEFL preparation, and cultural events and field trips in the San Francisco Bay Area are included.
-J1s may attend part-time between five and 15 hours per week for eight- or 16week sessions.
-Students are placed into one of three levels of classes (high beginning, intermediate, advanced) depending on their scores on the placement tests during the first week of the semester.
+In addition to welcoming international students, the IEP opens its courses to au pairs (J visas), tourists (B visas), and all others preparing to enter American colleges or universities.
+These students may attend parttime between five and 15 hours per week for 8-week or 16-week sessions.
+All students are placed into one of three levels of classes (high beginning, intermediate, advanced) depending on their scores on the placement tests during the first week of the semester.
 Students advance through the program by completing all assignments and scoring a minimum level on the placement test for the next level.
-F1 students usually attend the IEP between one and three semesters (depending on their skill level upon arrival and on their TOEFL score) before transferring to a credit program.
-Students who complete all of the Level 3 courses in the IEP have their TOEFL requirement waived for the COM credit program.
+All students receive mid-term and final evaluations from instructors as well as certificates of attendance for course completion.

-415.883.2211, ext.
-8579 www.marin.edu/IEP/
+415-883-2211 ext.
+8579 marin.edu/IEP/